Totchinuko/apiconan.totchinuko.fr/patches/sudo.1.0.x.md

 `1.0.34`
 - Fixed a few wonky behavior with vars API, potentially corrupting vars list
-- Improved the Hexadecimal conversion for color picker
+- Improved the Hexadecimal conversion for color picker `1.0.36`
+- Sudo tabs where showing duplicates and displayed empty groups